AbhiramKrishnaM/CLI-Assistant/docs/pypi_distribution.md

 # PyPI Distribution

-This guide explains how to distribute and install the aidev CLI Assistant via PyPI.
+This guide explains how to distribute and install the AI CLI Assistant via PyPI.

 ## Installation from PyPI